FedEx (NYSE:FDX) PT Raised to $290.00 at BMO Capital Markets

-FedEx (NYSE:FDX – Get Free Report) had its price objective lifted by analysts at BMO Capital Markets from $280.00 to $290.00 in a report released on Friday, FlyOnTheWall reports.
-BMO Capital Markets’ price objective suggests a potential upside of 10.79% from the company’s previous close.
+FedEx (NYSE:FDX – Free Report) had its target price boosted by BMO Capital Markets from $280.00 to $290.00 in a research report report published on Friday morning, FlyOnTheWall reports.

-Several other equities analysts have also recently commented on FDX.
-Morgan Stanley increased their price target on shares of FedEx from $200.00 to $205.00 and gave the stock an “equal weight” rating in a research report on Thursday.
-UBS Group increased their target price on FedEx from $312.00 to $323.00 and gave the stock a “buy” rating in a report on Thursday.
-Loop Capital boosted their price target on FedEx from $255.00 to $275.00 in a report on Friday.
-Bank of America upped their price target on FedEx from $309.00 to $330.00 and gave the company a “buy” rating in a research report on Thursday.
-Finally, Stifel Nicolaus boosted their target price on shares of FedEx from $259.00 to $288.00 in a research note on Wednesday, July 26th.
-Eight equities research analysts have rated the stock with a hold rating and fifteen have assigned a buy rating to the company.
-According to MarketBeat, the stock has an average rating of “Moderate Buy” and an average price target of $262.07.
+A number of other analysts have also issued reports on the company.
+UBS Group lifted their price target on FedEx from $312.00 to $323.00 and gave the stock a buy rating in a research note on Thursday.
+Evercore ISI upped their target price on shares of FedEx from $275.00 to $276.00 and gave the stock an outperform rating in a report on Monday.
+Barclays raised their price target on shares of FedEx from $280.00 to $300.00 and gave the stock an overweight rating in a research note on Friday, September 15th.
+JPMorgan Chase & Co. upped their price objective on shares of FedEx from $228.00 to $251.00 in a research note on Wednesday, June 21st.
+Finally, Morgan Stanley raised their target price on shares of FedEx from $200.00 to $205.00 and gave the stock an equal weight rating in a research note on Thursday.
+Eight equities research analysts have rated the stock with a hold rating and fifteen have assigned a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock presently has an average rating of Moderate Buy and an average target price of $262.07.

-FedEx (NYSE:FDX – Get Free Report) last issued its quarterly earnings results on Wednesday, September 20th.
-The shipping service provider reported $4.55 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $3.71 by $0.84.
+FedEx (NYSE:FDX – Get Free Report) last released its earnings results on Wednesday, September 20th.
+The shipping service provider reported $4.55 EPS for the quarter, topping analysts’ consensus estimates of $3.71 by $0.84.
 FedEx had a net margin of 4.71% and a return on equity of 16.39%.
-The business had revenue of $21.68 billion during the quarter, compared to analyst estimates of $21.74 billion.
-During the same quarter in the previous year, the firm earned $3.44 earnings per share.
-The business’s revenue was down 6.5% compared to the same quarter last year.
-On average, research analysts forecast that FedEx will post 17.38 EPS for the current fiscal year.
+The business had revenue of $21.68 billion during the quarter, compared to analysts’ expectations of $21.74 billion.
+During the same quarter in the previous year, the company earned $3.44 earnings per share.
+The company’s quarterly revenue was down 6.5% on a year-over-year basis.
+Analysts predict that FedEx will post 17.38 earnings per share for the current fiscal year.

 FedEx Corporation provides transportation, e-commerce, and business services in the United States and internationally.
 It operates through FedEx Express, FedEx Ground, FedEx Freight, and FedEx Services segments.
 The FedEx Express segment offers express transportation, small-package ground delivery, and freight transportation services; and time-critical transportation services.